kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

  The second category suffers from a blurry definition and most naming controversies regarding testing start here.
 The "scope" for integration tests is also highly controversial and especially the nature of access to the application ([black](https://en.wikipedia.org/wiki/Black-box_testing) or [white](https://en.wikipedia.org/wiki/White-box_testing) box testing and whether [mocking](https://en.wikipedia.org/wiki/Mock_object) is allowed or not).

+As a basic rule of thumb if

+ * a test uses a database
+ * a test uses the network to call another component/application
+ * a test uses an external system (e.g. a queue or a mail server)
+ * a test reads/writes files or performs other I/O
+ * a test does not rely on the source code but instead it uses the deployed binary of the app

+…then it is an integration test and not a unit test.

  With the naming out of the way, we can dive into the list.
 The order of anti-patterns roughly follows their appearance in the the wild.
 Frequent problems are gathered in the top positions.

 ### Software Testing Anti-Pattern List